|About - Mission

 Miami Classical Guitar Society

-Officially founded in 1987 by guitarist Carlos Molina, THE MIAMI CLASSICAL GUITAR SOCIETY, a 501(c)(3) non-profit cultural organization, has an unparalleled record of excellence in initiating and developing a guitar movement in the city of Miami for the first time in its history, establishing South Florida as a hub of international importance for the instrument.
+Officially founded in 1987 by guitarist Carlos Molina, together with Ignacio Ares, MIAMI CLASSICAL GUITAR SOCIETY, a 501(c)(3) non-profit cultural organization, has an unparalleled record of excellence in initiating and developing a guitar movement in the city of Miami for the first time in its history, establishing South Florida as a hub of international importance for the instrument.

 The MCGS began its activities with the “1988-1989 Masters Concert Series," featuring guitarists Juan Mercadal, Manuel Barrueco, David Tanenbaum, Flores Chaviano, Yasmin and Lou Mowad, and Adam Holzman.
 This first series was an absolute success, and the MCGS recruited over one hundred members in its first year.

 The following year, 1990, the MCGS presented the first “International Series”, with guitarists from several countries, including Olivier Chassain from France, Ricardo Cobo from Colombia, Francisco Cuenca from Spain, and Carlos Molina and Benjamin Verdery from the U.S. The MCGS also began offering master classes, and a five lecture series on the history of the guitar, by Carlos Molina.